mil-tokyo/sashimi/README.md

 	cd calculation_framework
 	./run.sh

+Maybe you should use GPGPU since the project above is so time-consuming.
 If you would like to use GPGPU, check Sushi ( https://github.com/mil-tokyo/sushi ) and install a WebCL implementation.